• By Nohad Ahsan

 In today’s data-driven world, organizations that demonstrate AI-readiness gain a significant edge.
 From enhancing customer satisfaction to optimizing workflows and predicting market trends, AI can provide a competitive advantage that is hard to match.
 But achieving success with AI requires more than enthusiasm or budget; it requires genuine AI-readiness.

+According to a study by Microsoft, in 2023, companies that adopted AI saw a 3.5X return on investment for every dollar spent.
+Is your organization AI-ready to seize this opportunity?
 Rushing into AI without the necessary groundwork can lead to stalled projects, drained resources, and unmet expectations.
 So, how do you know if your organization is prepared for AI?

 According to McKinsey, 72% of organizations now report AI adoption, demonstrating a substantial increase in AI adoption across industries.
 Furthermore, half of the respondents use AI in two or more business functions, showing that multi-functional AI integration is becoming standard for AI-ready organizations.